anrt-type/ANRT-Baskervville/README.md

 ### The revival of a revival
  *Baskervville* is a revival of Jacob's revival of Baskerville's typeface.
 It was distributed by Berger-Levrault Foundry from 1815.
 The font Jacob produced was sold as a *"Caractères dans le genre Baskerwille"* i.e *"Baskerwille fonts alike"* — with a *w* instead of a *v*.

- The workshop aimed to digitalized Jacob's font in order to testify to his work which creates a transition between classic and modern styles.
+ The particularity of Jacob's Baskerwille is that the roman is very closed to Baskerville's typefaces while the italic is closer to Didot's typefaces.
+The workshop aimed to digitalized Jacob's font in order to testify to his work which creates a transition between transitional and modern styles.

  ![Source](https://bitbucket.org/anrt_type/anrt-2017-baskervville/raw/ab82f14fbb8f70936255ac3211b219d9a0243d8c/FONTS/Samples/Jpeg/181004baskerwille-source.jpg)
  Zoom in the *Notice historique 1878*, Imprimerie Berger Levrault, Strasbourg, 1878.